 Filtered Water Bottle

-Water is questionable in many remote places so don’t risk contracting traveler’s diarrhea.
+Water is questionable in many remote places, so don’t risk contracting traveler’s diarrhea.
 But rather than buying plastic water bottles everywhere, filtered bottles are great for purifying unsafe water when you are away from your resort.
 I love this one because when empty, it can be folded up and doesn’t take up precious room in your luggage.

 Alcohol Flask

 Most beaches don’t allow alcohol, but if you feel like you need a little nip, you can camouflage your vice in a sunscreen lookalike flask.
-Of course, if you get caught, I’ll deny ever have recommended this!
+Of course, if you get caught, I’ll deny ever having recommended this!

 Guide Book